 How to Play: Most of the leg work for organizing this game is performed in the setup phase.
 Create your own image riddles or find some through an online search or trip to the local library.
 Below we have listed a couple of these riddles.

-Once you have about 20 or 30 picture clues on a sheet of paper, you can distribute the riddles around to everyone to try and solve them.
+Once you have about 20 or 30 picture clues on a sheet of paper, you can distribute the riddles around to everyone (or present it on your computer screen).
 Set a time limit and play Christmas songs in the background while everyone is racking their brains to solve the picture puzzles.

 How to Play: This game is exactly as it sounds.
 Similar to the childhood favorite pin the tail on the donkey, this Christmas game has a holiday twist.
 Mount a paper picture of a cartoon reindeer on the wall and equip all participants with a circular red cutout of Rudolph’s nose.
 Players must attach the red nose as close as possible to the wall drawing while blindfolded.